 - Implant-supported dentures – patients who are unhappy with traditional full dentures are encouraged to ask about implant-supported dentures.
 These dentures use dental implants placed into the bone along the dental arch and use them for support and stability.
 This is the best denture choice, but is not fit for everyone—especially those who have experienced significant bone loss of the jaw due to lost teeth.

 The associates at South Knox Dental work hard to ensure patients have cosmetic dentures and other restorations to improve oral health and function.
-If you are looking for tooth replacement options and are considering types of dentures, we welcome you to call our practice at (865) 302-3848 to request an appointment with Dr. Robert Freeman.
+If you are looking for tooth replacement options and are considering types of dentures, we welcome you to call our practice at (865) 302-3848 to request an appointment with Dr. Serrano.
 Our practice is located at 6555 Chapman Highway and offers a wide range of general, cosmetic, restorative, and family dentistry services under one roof!